 Under MAUCRSA, after January 1, 2018, only license holders are permitted to engage in commercial cannabis activities.
 A prerequisite to obtaining a California state license is obtaining a valid license, permit or authorization from a local municipality.
 The process associated with acquiring a permanent state license is onerous and there are no assurances that the Company, or any subsidiary or entity to which the Company will provide or intends to provide services, will be granted any licenses or any renewals thereof.
 Because there are different licenses for different types of commercial cannabis activities, even if the Company, any subsidiary and/or any such entity to which the Company will provide services or intends to provide services is granted one or more licenses, there are no assurances that they will be granted all of the licenses they will need to effectuate the Company's business plan.
 Further, as part of the permitting and licensing process in California, state and local officials may conduct both random and scheduled inspections of cannabis operations.
 The Company is required to comply with both state laws and regulations and applicable local ordinances and codes.
 Compliance with both state and local laws may be burdensome and failure to do so could result in the loss of licenses, civil penalties and possibly criminal prosecution.
-While the company's licenses will be renewed by each applicable regulatory authority in the future in a timely manner.
+While the compliance controls of Lowell Farms have been developed to mitigate the risk of any material violations of any license it holds arising, there is no assurance that the Company's licenses will be renewed by each applicable regulatory authority in the future in a timely manner.
 Any unexpected delays or costs associated with the licensing renewal process for any of the licenses held or to be held by the Company could impede the ongoing or planned operations of the Company and have a material adverse effect on the Company's business, financial condition, results of operations or prospects.